kingdom-building-ministries/kbm-static-site/blog/_posts/2014-05-09-2014-experience-students-share-since-applying-i.md

 Although the Experience *officially* begins May 16th, the faith-journey begins the day each student submits their application.
 As they prepare for the summer and engage the fundraising process, we pray that God would deepen their relationship with Him before they even set foot inside our doors!
 Two incoming students, Devin and Bethany, have shared what God has been showing them while preparing for the summer ahead.

-{% include image.html url="https://www.dropbox.com/s/608dp1bcyi43sen/7187133_img_03841.jpg" width="6"%} **Devin Hubbard**
+{% include image.html url="https://www.dropbox.com/s/608dp1bcyi43sen/7187133_img_03841.jpg" float="left" width="6"%}

+**Devin Hubbard**

 **Q: Has faith taken a new meaning in your life since applying for the Experience?**

 **A:** I learned about the Experience while Dwight Robertson was at my school, Bethel College.
 I just knew it was something I was supposed to do.
 Even though I didn’t have much time to raise the funds, I had faith that God would provide if He wanted me to come.
 I prayed, “If this is all provided for – I know it is completely you, God.”

-The trip started when I turned in my application – not May 16th !
+The trip started when I turned in my application – not May 16th!
 I’ve never had to rely on the Body like this to encourage and support me.
 I’ve been on missions trips before, but the amount I had to raise wasn’t so significant that I couldn’t do it on my own.
 But with the Experience, there was no way I could do it all on my own!
 The ways God provided blew my mind – everyone was a part of what God was doing in me.
 The process has brought me a lot closer to Him and I’ve experienced Him in ways I never have before.
 It’s been awesome to be put into a position to lean on God and walk completely in faith.

 I am completely confident that God is going to shape me and change me this summer because I KNOW that God wants me here.
 And for the rest of my life, I can have faith that God is going to provide for me wherever He wants to take me!